The Bernheim Petition

 Submission of the Bernheim Petition to the League of Nations

-On 17 May 1933 [13] the petition, marked as “urgent”, was submitted to the League of Nations in Geneva by the Committee of Jewish Delegations.
-The Upper Silesian Mixed Commission had been worded to allow complaints to be marked as “urgent”, if it was thought a case was of critical importance.
+On 17 May 1933 [13], following these preparations, the petition, marked as “urgent”, was submitted to the League of Nations in Geneva by the Committee of Jewish Delegations.
+The Upper Silesian Mixed Commission had been worded to allow complaints to be marked as “urgent” if a case was of critical importance.
 [14]

 Image attribution-NonCommercial-NoDerivs 3.0 IGO (CC BY-NC-ND 3.0 IGO) External link to the petition.
 United Nations Archives at Geneva.

-The wording of The German–Polish Convention on Upper Silesia had provision for the submission of complaints via The Upper Silesian Mixed Commission.
-Crucially, however, the wording of the Convention also allowed submission of complaints directly to the League of Nations, thus bypassing the Mixed Commission.
+The wording of the German-Polish Convention on Upper Silesia had provision for the submission of complaints via the Upper Silesian Mixed Commission.
+Crucially, however, the Convention also allowed complaints to be submitted directly to the League of Nations, thereby bypassing the Mixed Commission.
 [15]

 Acceptance of the petition’s urgency at the League of Nations and behind-the-scenes activity

-On 19 May 1933, The Secretary-General of the League of Nations accepted the petition as urgent.
+On 19 May 1933, the Secretary-General of the League of Nations accepted the Bernheim Petition as urgent.
 [16]

 Seán Lester, the Irish Free State’s Permanent Representative at the League of Nations, was assigned to the case as rapporteur.
 [17]

-As soon as the international Jewish community learnt of Lester’s crucial involvement, they enlisted the help of Nahum Sokolow, a prominent Zionist leader, who had the reputation of a skilled mediator.
-Together with the Chief Rabbi of Ireland, Yitzhak HaLevi Herzog, they sought the help of Éamon de Valera, President of the Executive Council of the Irish Free State, to whom Lester reported.
+As soon as the international Jewish community learnt of Lester’s crucial involvement, they enlisted the help of Nahum Sokolow, a prominent Zionist leader who had a reputation as a skilled mediator.
+Together with the Chief Rabbi of Ireland, Yitzhak HaLevi Herzog (also known as Isaac Herzog), they sought the help of Éamon de Valera, President of the Executive Council of the Irish Free State, to whom Lester reported.

-A meeting between the Jewish activists and de Valera occurred in Dublin at which de Valera agreed to a timely and discrete intervention with Lester, urging to him the utmost importance of the Bernheim Petition receiving a due hearing and progressing to a successful outcome.
+A meeting between Jewish activists and de Valera took place in Dublin, at which de Valera agreed to a timely and discreet intervention with Lester, urging him of the importance of the Bernheim Petition receiving a due hearing and progressing to a successful outcome.
 [18] *See additional information below.

 Presentation of documents to the German representative at the League of Nations